-The Free Fish Heads program, powered by Matt Watson's app, allows people to share fish heads across New Zealand.
-This initiative promotes resource-sharing and reduces pressure on the Kai

-Ika program, helping to alleviate waste and support local communities.
-The program will officially launch in October.
+The Free Fish Heads programme, powered by Matt Watson's app, allows people to share fish heads across New Zealand.
+This initiative promotes resource-sharing and reduces pressure on the Kai Ika programme, helping to alleviate waste and support local communities.
+The programme will officially launch in October.